 Trade Statistics

-California is one of the 10 largest economies in the world with a gross state product more than $3.2 trillion.
+California is one of the 10 largest economies in the world with a gross state product of over $4 trillion.
 International trade and investment are major parts of our economic engine that broadly benefit businesses, communities, consumers and state government.
 California’s economy is diverse, and the state’s prosperity is tied to exports and imports of both goods and services by California-based companies, to exports and imports through California’s transportation gateways, and to movement of human and capital resources.

 Although trade is a nationally determined policy issue, its impact on California is immense.
-In 2023, California exported to 227 foreign markets.
+In 2024, California exported to over 200 foreign markets.
 Trade offers the opportunity to expand the role of California’s exports.
 In its broadest terms, trade can literally feed the world and raise the living standards of those around us.

 International Activities